kumuluz/kumuluzee/README.md

 and Docker-like environments
 - Complete control over what Java EE components are included.
 Only include what you need and make your app lightweight.
+- Choose your Java EE component implementations.
+If there is a problem with a single implementation, you can simply add a different one.
 - Minimal to no configuration settings up the base server.
 Develop like any other Java EE application
 - Quick startup time, low resource consumption and stateless scalability accelerates development
 - Simplified unit and integration testing